jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 When encountering the realities of game board and game clock, prioritizing offspring is the best way for life to value energy efficiency.
 The more kids an organism has, means the more efficiently it harvests energy compared to others.
 And uses the slight variations of lifeform to evolve new species as needed.

 For example, brown bears are nearly identical to polar bears.
 They can even interbred.
-By giving points to offspring, life slowly turned brown bears living near the very cold Arctic with lighter coats into polar bears.
-After enough points (kids), life eventually created a slightly different bears with white coats, bigger paws, and a taste for seals.
+By giving points to offspring, evolution slowly turned brown bears living near the very cold Arctic with lighter coats into polar bears.
+After enough points (kids), speciation happens, meaning a new bear species is made, one with a white coat, bigger paws, and a taste for seals.

 And, with two large bears species playing the game, if the game board gets hotter or colder, life can respond either way.